 What is the mortgage payment formula?

-The standard mortgage payment formula is M = L × [r(1+r)^n] / [(1+r)^n − 1], where M is the monthly payment, L is the loan amount, r is the monthly interest rate (annual rate ÷ 12), and n is the total number of payments (years × 12).
-This calculates principal and interest only — add property taxes, insurance, and PMI for your full monthly cost.
+The standard fixed-rate mortgage payment formula is M = L × [r(1+r)^n] / [(1+r)^n − 1], where M is the monthly P&I payment, L is the loan amount, r is the monthly interest rate (annual rate ÷ 12), and n is the total number of payments (years × 12).
+This calculates principal and interest only.
+Add property taxes, homeowners insurance, PMI when applicable, and HOA dues to estimate total monthly housing cost.

 How much is a mortgage payment on a $300,000 house?